Monastero di Valserena

 - a large garden,

-- a wood,
+- a woodland area,

-- a large area where it is possible to park.
+- a large area with parking.

 Meals are provided by the monastery kitchen and served in the common refectory for all guests according to the monastic day schedule.